brewinapps/ios-maven-plugin/README.md

 3. ios.scheme
 4. ios.sdk					(default: iphoneos)
 5. ios.codeSignIdentity 	(required)
-6. ios.configuration		(default: Release)
+6. ios.configuration		(default: Release)  Release or Debug
-7. ios.buildId
+7. ios.buildId              (The build number. e.g. 1234) For using jenkins as build server use ${env.BUILD_NUMBER} here
-8. ios.target
+8. ios.target               (The Xcode build target)
+9. ios.keychainPath         (The file system path to the keychain file) e.g. /Users/lestdev/Library/Keychains/letsdev.keychain
+9. ios.keychainPassword     (The keychain password to use for unlock keychain) Befor the build the keychain will be unlocked and locked again after the build.

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp